vmware/terraform-provider-nsxt/website/docs/r/policy_dhcp_relay.html.markdown

 This resource provides a method for the management of a Dhcp Relay.

-This resource is applicable to NSX Policy Manager.
+This resource is applicable to NSX Policy Manager and NSX Global Manager.

 ## Example Usage